-CJUS 2230 Critical Incident 2 credits Management Prerequisite: CJUS 1101
+CJUS 2230 Critical Incident Management

 This course will explore the volatile nature of managing critical incidents that occur within the field of corrections and law enforcement.
 Specific focus will be on the dynamics and methods involved in hostage negotiations, intervention strategies during a critical incident and the utilization of effective interpersonal communication skills.
-Team intervention approaches will be discussed along with information regarding post-incident de-briefing.
-CJUS 2233 Criminal Investigation 2 credits This course will introduce the fundamentals of criminal investigations through practical and theoretical approaches.
+Team intervention approaches will be discussed along with information regarding post-incident debriefing.

+CJUS 2233 Criminal Investigation 2 cre

+This course will introduce the fundamentals of criminal investigations through practical and theoretical approaches.
 Interviewing strategies, evidence collection and crime scene processing will provide a basis on which to manage an investigation and prepare for its presentation.